lindehesse/INSightR-Net/readme.md

     python main_trainer_baseline.py --param_jsonpath=config/params_example_baseline.json --datapath=datapath --savepath=savepath

-For the experiment presented in the paper, we trained our baseline starting from the same pretrained_path as the InSightR-Net.
+For the experiment presented in the paper, we trained our baseline starting from the same pretrained_path as the INSightR-Net.
 This can be replicated using:

     python main_trainer_baseline.py --param_jsonpath=config/params_example_baseline.json --datapath=datapath --savepath=savepath --pretrained_path=config/pretrained_model.ckpt